Tdap (Pertussis) Vaccine

 At least once to adults who have never had Tdap; it can be given at any time, regardless of when they last got a tetanus booster (Td)

-Pregnant people during each pregnancy
+Pregnant women during each pregnancy

 -